codinStruct/codinStruct-content/Content/javascript/intermediario/funcoes_arrow.md

 // Resultado: 4
 ```

-Se a função for composta apenas do retorno, sem nenhum operação adicional,
+Se a função for composta apenas do retorno, sem nenhuma operação adicional,
 pode-se omitir as chaves e a palavra `return`:

 ```javascript